Nhorning/NM_Analysis/README.md

 * After analysis of above, created a dataframe of incidents grouped by VDC and joined with VDC level census data
 * Joined the above with ‘AREA’ Data exported from the shapefile export and divided population by area to derive a density column
 * Created dummy columns for nearly variables tracked by the NMP project.
 This made the dataset 375 columns wide.
 * Created a separate dataframe of source type dummy columns for 35 different types of media sources.

 </details>

 ## Initial Findings
-Initial analysis focused on identifying obvious correlations and trends with simple questions, some of which had already been addressed by NMP, and progressively moved on toward more advanced questions in the business problem.
+Initial analysis focused on identifying obvious correlations and trends with more simple questions and progressively moved on toward the more advanced questions in the business problem.

 ### Question 1: Are the impacts of violence in the data correlated with specific time periods?